Alluxio/alluxio/docs/en/Getting-Started.md

 ## Conclusion

 Congratulations on completing the quick start guide for Alluxio!
-This guide covered how to download and install Alluxio locally and examples of basic interactions via the Alluxio shell.
+This guide covered how to download and install Alluxio locally with examples of basic interactions via the Alluxio shell.
 This was a simple example on how to get started with Alluxio.

 There are several next steps available.
 Learn more about the various features of Alluxio in our documentation.
-The resources below details deploying Alluxio in various ways, mounting existing storage systems, and configuring existing applications to interact with Alluxio.
+The resources below detail deploying Alluxio in various ways, mounting existing storage systems, and configuring existing applications to interact with Alluxio.

 ### Deploying Alluxio